grafana/tempo/docs/sources/tempo/configuration/grafana-agent/service-graphs.md

         enabled: true
 ```

-To see all the available config options, refer to the [configuration reference](/docs/agent/latest/configuration/traces-config).
+To see all the available configuration options, refer to the [configuration reference](/docs/agent/latest/configuration/traces-config).

 Metrics are registered in the Agent's default registerer.
-Therefore, they are exposed at `/metrics` in the Agent's server port (default 12345).
+Therefore, they are exposed at `/metrics` in the Agent's server port (default `12345`).
 One option is to use the Agent self-scrape capabilities to export the metrics to a Prometheus-compatible backend.

 ```yaml